 We got to the port early.
 We usually do.
 These ferry’s don’t spend a lot of time messing about.
 They dock, people disembark, people board, they take off.
 You want to be ready.

-While we were there, we marveled at how much stuff fit into this one ferry that was docked right by where we were waiting.
-Lots of cars, several large trucks, a full brass band in their uniforms of dark blue pants and light blue shirts, just carrying their instruments by their sides, no cases or anything, a bunch of tourists.
-It sat there for a while, eating its fill.
-Finally it was time to shove off.
-The dock crew unhooked the huge ropes from their steel pegs and the boat crew took in the slack.
-The great boat wheeled it’s stern away from the dock, its prow still at anchor.
+While we were there, we marveled at how much stuff fit into this one ferry: lots of cars, several large trucks, a full brass band in their uniforms carrying their instruments at their sides, no cases or anything, a bunch of tourists.
+It sat there for a long while, eating its fill.
+When it was time to shove off, the dock crew unhooked the huge ropes from their steel pegs and the boat crew took in the slack.
+The great barge wheeled it’s stern away from the dock, its prow still at anchor.

 As this was happening a lonely car sped up to the landing.
-A woman got out of the passenger seat wearing dark blue pants and a light blue shirt.
-She was holding a snare drum.
+A woman got out of the passenger side holding a snare drum.

 “Oh no!”
 Joe and I both cried, at once laughing and feeling genuine sympathy.

 She get back in the car and they drove away.
 To where, I do not know.
-Maybe she knew another way.
+Maybe she knew of another crossing.
 We continued to wait.